A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Kinematic Modeling of the dVRK

 \subsection{Kinematic Modeling of the PSM}

-The frame definition and kinematic dimensions of the PSM are shown in Fig. \ref{fig:psm_geo}, and the corresponding parameters are shown in Table \ref{table:psm_geometry}.
+The frame definition of the PSM is shown in Fig. \ref{fig:psm_geo}, and the corresponding parameters are shown in Table \ref{table:psm_geometry}.
 The kinematics of the PSM can be concluded as

-\begin{itemize} \item The first two revolute joints form a remote-center-of-motion (RCM) point which remains fixed in Cartesian space.
-This RCM is achieved via a double four-bar linkage with six links actuated by a single motor. \item The third joint is prismatic and provides insertion of the instrument through the RCM.
+\begin{itemize} \item The first two revolute joints form a remote-center-of-motion (RCM) point via a double four-bar linkage with six links actuated by a single motor. \item The third joint is prismatic and provides the insertion of the instrument through the RCM.
 The first three joints allow the 3-DOF Cartesian space motion. \item Revolute joints 4 and 5 construct the roll and pitch motion of the wrist to reorient the end-effector. \item The last two joints construct the yaw motion of the end-effector, as well as the opening and closing of the gripper. \end{itemize}

-We model the first five joints of the PSM identical to the dVRK-ROS package, that is $\boldsymbol{q}_{1-5} = \boldsymbol{q}^d_{1-5}$.
-The dVRK-ROS package models the last two joints as $q^d_6$, the angle from the insertion direction to the bisector of the two jaw tips, and $q^d_7$, the angle between the two jaw tips.
-However, the gripper jaws are designed and actuated as two seperate links which we consider in our model.
-As shown in Fig. \ref{fig:psm_gripper_motion_modeling}, the relation between the dVRK-ROS joint coordinates $\boldsymbol{q}^d_{6-7}$, and the joint coordinates $\boldsymbol{q}_{6-7}$ in our model is described by
+We model the first five joints of the PSM identical to the dVRK-ROS package, i.e., $\boldsymbol{q}_{1-5} = \boldsymbol{q}^d_{1-5}$.
+The dVRK-ROS package models the last two joints as $q^d_6$, the angle from the insertion axis to the bisector of the two jaw tips, and $q^d_7$, the angle between the two jaw tips.
+However, the gripper jaws are designed and actuated as two separate links.
+As shown in Fig. \ref{fig:psm_gripper_motion_modeling}, the relation between $\boldsymbol{q}^d_{6-7}$, and $\boldsymbol{q}_{6-7}$ is described by